muratk5n/thirdwave/en/README.md

 Out[1]: '4.60 percent'
 ```

 Only 5% of the energy need can be stored in batteries.
-This tech wont
+That wont make
-make a dent in fight against climate change.
+a dent in the fight against climate change.

 ---